evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ## Dataset-level tests

-You can apply some of the tests on the dataset level, for example, to evaluate data drift for all features.
+You can apply some of the tests on the dataset level, for example, to evaluate data drift for the whole dataset dataset.

 To create a custom data drift test suite with dataset-level tests: